 The yearly deposit is put into the MSA at the beginning of the year.
 If you enroll in the middle of the year, the funds are deposited the first month your coverage begins.

 If you do end up enrolling in the middle of the year, the deposit and deductible are pro-rated.
-The monthly-prorated amount is going be to $270 multiplied by the number of months you’ll be covered for that year.
+For 2020, the monthly-prorated amount is going be to $270 multiplied by the number of months you’ll be covered for that year.

 If you enroll during AEP, you’re allowed to cancel by December 15.
 The only times to disenroll are during AEP or during an SEP.